Dylan Briggs

 Peer Career Advisor

 Hi!
-I’m Matt Toporowski, a senior majoring in Economics and Psychology.
-I’m excited to join the Traub Careers in Business & Finance team as the finance intern for the 2024-2025 academic year.
-At Amherst, I’m part of the Investment Club and Men’s Ice Hockey team.
+I’m Ethan Van De Water, a senior majoring in Economics and Computer Science.
+I’m excited to join the Traub Careers in Business & Finance team as the finance intern for the 2025-2026 academic year.
+At Amherst, I’m part of the Investment Club and the Men’s Swimming team.

-As the finance intern, I am excited to be a resource for students looking to explore the opportunities in the finance industry regardless of experience or familiarity.
-Whether you’re just curious about the industry or actively preparing for interviews, please don’t hesitate to reach out!
+As the finance intern, I am excited to be a resource for students who are thinking about exploring opportunities in the finance industry, regardless of their previous experience or familiarity.
+Whether you are just curious about the industry or actively preparing for full-time and internship interviews, please don’t hesitate to reach out.

 Luana Espinoza